T.R.U.E. Transforming Racial Understanding & Engagement

 Father Tom Reeder, Mother Laura Magevney and Deacon Leila Quinlan participated in a Sacred Ground Circle for clergy.
 “The curriculum was fantastic,” Deacon Leila says.
 “In every cultural group we learned there are power struggles and discrimination.
 It broadened my empathy to the struggles people have.”
 She especially valued that the series concluded with participants considering, “Who am I going forward?
 And how can I expand my own loving kindness to people of all ethnicities?”

-For more information on Sacred Ground contact Deb Billard at: [email protected].
+For more information on Sacred Ground, contact Deb Billard.